Ready to Scrap That Caravan in Bracknell? Here's What You Actually Need to Know

 Not necessarily, but soft or uneven ground can complicate the collection and may affect the price.
 Mention the ground conditions when you request your quote so the team can plan the right equipment.

-Some operators will collect older touring caravans for free if they have resale or parts value.
+Some operators advertise no-charge collection against resale value; we do not — our quote is the full, honest cost of the job.
 Most end-of-life caravans with heavy damp or structural damage will carry a disposal charge, because the collection and dismantling costs aren't covered by the materials.
 Describe the caravan honestly when requesting a quote.

 Will a scrap man take a caravan?